-Welcome to the Engineering Technology program at the WMCTC:
+Welcome to the Manufacturing Technology program at the WMCTC:

-Each Spring the Engineering Technology students compete in MITES (Michigan Industrial and Technology Education Society) at the regional level; many advance to the state-level competition.
+Each Spring the Manufacturing Technology students compete in MITES (Michigan Industrial and Technology Education Society) at the regional level; many advance to the state-level competition.

 High tech state-of-the-art machinery